Quick links: Health Resources>

 The AKX Program helps patients seeking a kidney transplant, whose potential living donor is unsuitable for them due to blood group and/or tissue incompatibility.
 This option is known as paired kidney exchange or, paired kidney donation.

 The AKX Program uses a computer program to search the entire available database of registered recipient/donor pairs to look for combinations where the donor in an incompatible pair can be matched to a recipient in another pair.
-If the computer finds a compatible match, two or more simultaneous transplants can occur by exchanging donors.
+If a compatible match, two or more simultaneous transplants can occur by exchanging donors.

 21 August 2013: In a South Australian first, an Adelaide woman has received a life saving kidney from a complete stranger, in exchange for one of her husband's kidneys, which went to a person in Perth.